gttrcr/the_grandmaster_idea/README.md

 ## Source code
 The source code allows you to measure a lot of properties of chess games, in particular
-* number of moves per match
+* number of moves per game
-* save every match (see match compression system)
+* save every game (see game compression system)
-* number of pieces for each moment of the match
+* number of pieces for each moment of the game
 * number of pieces captured from each piece
 * average number of positions available for each piece
 * average number of pieces that can be captured for each piece

-### Match compression system
+### Game compression system
-When each match is saved, strings are stored on a file.
+When each game is saved, strings are stored on a file.
 At first it is saved the starting position of a piece (6 bits), the arrival position (6 bits) and any modification of the piece in the case of pawns reaching the other side of the chessboard (2 bits).
 Suppose following movements: a white pawn on A4 is put on A5 and then a black knight on G6 is put on E5.
 Starting from cell A1 (index 0), A4 has index 24, A5 has index 32, G6 has index 46 and E5 has index 36.
 ```
 movements    -> |white from|white to|white change|black from|black to|black change|